Multi-AGV Path Planning Method via Reinforcement Learning and Particle Filters: Methods

 The EKF consists of two main steps: the prediction step and the update step.

 \textbf{Prediction Step:} In the prediction step, the EKF predicts the current state based on the previous estimate and the nonlinear system dynamics.
-It updates the estimate of the state and the error covariance matrix using the following equations:
+It updates the estimate of the state and the error covariance matrix as follows:

 where $\hat{x}_k^-$ and $P_k^-$ are the predicted state estimate and the predicted error covariance matrix, respectively.
 The function $f(\cdot)$ represents the nonlinear system dynamics, and $u_{k-1}$ is the control input at time step $k-1$.
 The matrix $F_k$ is the Jacobian matrix of the system dynamics function evaluated at the predicted state, and $Q_k$ is the process noise covariance matrix that represents the uncertainty in the system dynamics.